woosting/turris-notes/howtos/pihole.md

 10. Renew your existing IP/leases on your (desktop) clients to make them aware of the new DNS server.
 11. Clear browser cashes if nessesary.

-> Alternatively configure clients themselves to use the pihole as their DNS server statically.

 ENJOY ADD-FREE BROWSING

 But please consider donating registering for a subscriptions at content providers you deem worthy of your money!